 70. A second Dilapidation Report addressing the public infrastructure identified in condition/s of this consent, including a CCTV survey, must be submitted after the completion of works.
 A copy of this Dilapidation Report must be lodged with Council and the Principal Certifying Authority prior to the issue of an Occupation Certificate.

-Any damage identified in the Dilapidation Report caused by the applicant must be fully rectified by the applicant or owner at no cost to Council prior the issue of an Occupation Certificatereturn of the security deposit referred to in conditions 24 and 25.
+Any damage identified in the Dilapidation Report caused by the applicant must be fully rectified by the applicant or owner at no cost to Council prior the issue of an Occupation Certificate return of the security deposit referred to in conditions 24 and provisions of Australian Standard AS/NZS 4253:1994 Mailboxes and to Australia Post's satisfaction.
+Work is to be completed prior to the issue of any Occupation Certificate.